Katie Taran, Program Officer

 After earning her master’s degree, Katie returned home to Virginia, became a full-time grassroots volunteer for Bob McDonnell, and served on his inaugural committee.

-Katie is delighted to be a new member of Young America’s Foundation’s team and do what it takes to expose students to the tried and true principles that have made this country great.
+Katie is delighted to be a member of Young America’s Foundation’s team and do what it takes to expose students to the tried and true principles that have made this country great.